aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-transparency/_index.md

 - **Pro tip:** Combine a semi‑transparent PNG with a subtle background pattern for a modern “glass” effect.

 ## Conclusion
 In conclusion, mastering transparency in Java PostScript has never been this accessible.
-With Aspose.Page for Java tutorials, you have the tools at your disposal to add transparent images and create pseudo‑transparency effortlessly.
+With this **aspose.page transparency tutorial** you have the tools at your disposal to add transparent images and create pseudo‑transparency effortlessly.
 Elevate your document visualizations and leave a lasting impact on your audience.
 Dive into the world of possibilities today!

 ## Transparency - PostScript Tutorials
 ### [Add Transparent Image in Java PostScript](./add-transparent-image/)